Vegan Meat Pie (Vegan Tourtière)

 • Wash, dry and shred your potatoes using a box grater.
 No need to peel them, unless you want to.

-• Add oil to a large frying pan over medium heat.
+• Add oil to a large frying pan or pot over medium heat.
 Add your diced onion and cook until soft and translucent.
 Then add the minced garlic.

 • Add the potatoes, thyme, ground cloves and salt.
 Combine well.